shootingsoul/configsweep/README.md

 - Sweep existing yaml, json or dataclass configs
 - Supports nested sweep definitions
 - Prioritize sweeps to minimize cache thrash
-- Config dynamic systems with AffiliateClass
+- Use typed configs for dynamic systems with the create_affiliate protocol
 - Save sweep and dataclass configs with ClassifiedJSON

 ```